czbiohub-sf/cerebra/paper/paper.md

 To assess performance of `find-peptide-variants` we obtained VCFs from a single-cell RNA-seq study conducted on lung adenocarcinoma patient samples [@Maynard:2019].
 These VCFs were produced with STAR (alignment) and GATK HaplotypeCaller (variant calling).
-In terms of size, the carcinoma VCFs are on the order of megabytes, typical of a single-cell RNA-seq experiment.
+The carcinoma VCFs are on the order of megabytes, typical of a single-cell RNA-seq experiment.
 As show in \autoref{runtime} `cerebra` processes the set of 100 VCF files in approximately 34 minutes.

 ![`cerebra` processes 100 VCF files (~400 Mb in total) in ~34 minutes.\label{runtime}](fig3.jpg)